 Lori Thomas has over a decade of writing experience in the health, legal, and consulting industries.
 Her writing for SeniorAdvice.com is informed by years of research as well as hands-on family expertise.
 She has a B.S. in Human and Organizational Development from Vanderbilt University.
 Lori lives in Austin, TX and enjoys traveling, yoga and spiritual exploration.

-If you liked any of Lori’s budget, caregiver, and/or senior city tips, it would help to spread the word if you pinned the post banner and/or her infographics to your own Pinterest board.
+Did you know that Lori not only provides budget tips for seniors, but also caregiver, and/or senior city tips.
+It would help your fellow seniors and friends to spread the word if you pinned the post banner and/or her infographics to your own Pinterest board.
 It’s a great way that your friends, family, and others can see them too.

 Are you registered for my email notification to let you know when a post goes live?
 I’d highly appreciate it if you take the time to sign up and ask your friends to sign up too!!